DYArchive/distributed-youtube-tracker/api_docs.md

 delete video from your video contributions

 ## DELETE `/api/my_channels/{channel}`
-delete video from your maintained channels
+delete channel from your maintained channels list

 ## POST `/api/delete_all`
 delete all video/channel contributions (doesn't remove ids or titles from database)